 In our Grade 6 to 10 IT classes at FIS we follow the ISTE (International Society of Technology in Education) guidelines which are closely aligned with the educational philosophies of the International Baccalaureate.
 In grades 6 through 10, our classes will shift from IT to the MYP Design classes at the beginning of the 2018-2019 school year.
 Design is the link between creativity and innovation - students will explore this through a focus on digital and product design.
 In Secondary, as with any learning tools, students bring their own laptops and devices to school.
 With this increased independence, students are expected to manage their personal devices.

 By the time our students reach the DP, they have largely mastered the digital skills required to enhance: research and critical analysis; collaboration; presenting and publishing; design and innovation; as well as the learning of new platforms.
+Their goal is to then master the use of discipline-specific technology such as the sensors and probes used in physics, chemistry and biology.

 parenting in the digital age